Clinical trials - questions and answers

 If you are still not sure if the clinical trial in question should be notified to the Danish Medicines Agency, you can send us an enquiry about the obligation to apply.

 Such an enquiry must include the trial protocol and data about the product you wish to study.
 If the protocol is not yet completed, we can assess it based on a synopsis describing purpose, effect aims and a description of how these are to be achieved.
-Please send your enquiry to firstname.lastname@example.org.
+Please send your enquiry to Send an email.

 If you are unsure whether the substance to be trialled is characterised as a medicine or not, please consult this page: How to distinguish between medicines and other products.

-Clinical trial applications can be submitted to the Danish Medicines Agency via DKMAnet, on CD-ROM or via Eudralink.
+Clinical trial applications can be submitted to the Danish Medicines Agency via Eudralink or via direct email to our clinical trials inbox.

-Applicants who do not have access to the DKMAnet can submit their documentation digitally on a CD-ROM or via Eudralink.
+Applicants can submit their documentation digitally on via Eudralink.
 Eudralink is the European Medicines Agency's (EMA's) system for secure file transfer.

-Read more about Clinical trial applications on CD-ROM or online via Eudralink
+Read more about Clinical trial applications online via Eudralink

 Invoice details must be stated in the cover letter (EAN no. for public institutions).